codesbyahsen/interview-questions/README.md

 Explain the concept of rate limiting in Laravel routes.

 What are the ways to implement multi-authentication in Laravel?

+What is Laravel Passport?

+Which protocol or authorization framework used by Laravep Passport?

+What is OAuth2?

+What is the difference between OAuth 2.0 and OAuth 1.0?

+Explain the work flow of OAuth2.

 Discuss the significance of user password hashing in Laravel.